 And I think the American people kind of find this president.

-They've now adapted to his iconoclastic disruptive style, and while they may complain, they secretly like it that he he doesn't turn off the fight switch and he stays fighting um 24-7, and that fight has resulted in better trade deals, a better economy, uh better health care, building the wall and the things the people want.
+And that fight has resulted in better trade deals, a better economy, better health care, building the wall and the things that people want.

 And I think the president is keeping his promise.

-I think that's an important element in all this too, because politicians historically don't keep their word.
+I think that's an important element in all this, too, because politicians historically don't keep their word.

 And he has now checked off his list and checked it twice.